Take the World by the Horns FAQs

 Yes, an academic advisor from your college will meet with you virtually during your semester abroad to assist you with registering for spring classes.

-Will someone help me find housing for when I return to Austin?
+How does housing work when I return to Austin?